unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 ### VS Code

+- Hot Reload **is not supported for WebAssembly and Skia Desktop** when using the debugger.
+Start your app using `Ctrl+F5`.
-- The output window in Code has an output named "Uno Platform - Hot Reload" in its drop-down.
+- The output window in Code has an output named **Uno Platform - Hot Reload** in its drop-down.
 Diagnostics messages from the extension appear there.
-- Hot Reload is not supported for WebAssembly and Skia Desktop when using the debugger.
-Start your app using `Ctrl+F5`.
 - Depending on your machine's performance, the hot reload engine may take a few moments to initialize and take your project modifications into account.
-- Make sure that the selected project in the status bar is not the solution file, but rather the project platform you are debugging.
+- Make sure that the selected project in the status bar is:
+  - Not the solution file, but rather the project platform you are debugging.
+  - Aligned with the platform you chose to debug with (`net8.0-desktop` with `Desktop` debug profile, `net8.0-ios`/`android` for `Mobile debug`, etc...)
 - If Hot Reload does not function properly, you can try using the `Developer: Reload Window` command in the palette (using `Ctrl+Shift+P`)
 - When working on Skia Desktop apps, make sure to start the app without the debugger, and make sure that in the debugger tab, the `Uno Platform Desktop (Debug)` target is selected.
+- The TCP port number used by the app to connect back to the IDE is located in the `obj/Debug/net8.0-XXX/RemoteControl.config` file.
+If the port number does not match with the one found in the **Uno Platform - Hot Reload** output window, restart Code or use `Developer: Reload Window` in the command palette.

 ## Next Steps